 For example, the dolphin may first be rewarded for swimming through a hoop.
 Then, the hoop and target are raised to the top of the water.
 Once the new goal is achieved, the dolphin is only rewarded for that task.

-Various tools are used throughout the process.
-One such tool is the hand signal.
-Trainers come up with unique hand signals for each behavior they want the dolphin to perform.
-When a certain hand signal is given, the dolphin will learn which behavior the trainer wants it to do.
+Another tool trainers use is the hand signal.
+Trainers have a unique hand signal for each trick they want the dolphin to perform.
+When the hand signal is given, the dolphin knows what the trainer wants it to do.

-Rewarding an animal for performing a desired behavior is known as positive reinforcement.
-The reward is a positive (good) event and receiving the reward reinforces the behavior desired.
-In other words, the dolphin learns that performing the desired behavior correctly earns a reward.
-This makes the dolphin want to perform the behavior correctly on command.
+Rewarding an animal for a desired behavior is known as positive reinforcement.
+The reward reinforces the behavior desired.
+This makes the dolphin want to perform the behavior correctly every time.

-You may WONDER what happens when a dolphin performs a desired behavior incorrectly.
-When that happens, the trainer gives no response and gives the dolphin time to think about what went wrong.
+How about when a dolphin performs the trick incorrectly?
+When that happens, the trainer gives no response.
+Instead, they give the dolphin time to think about what went wrong.
 Animals are not punished for incorrect behavior.
-Instead, they just don’t receive positive reinforcement.
-In this way, the positive reinforcement becomes an even more powerful tool to shape desired behavior.
+Instead, they just don’t get positive reinforcement.
+In this way, positive reinforcement becomes an even more powerful tool.

 Have you ever trained a dog or other pet?
 If so, this process might sound familiar.
 Most animals respond well to positive reinforcement.
 Do you enjoy teaching animals new tricks?
 Maybe you have a future as a professional trainer!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.`10, CCRA.W.4, CCRA.W.7, CCRA.SL.1, CCRA.SL.2